Skip to content

 🚀 Quickstart Guide

 Get started with DeepDocs in just a few steps.
-This guide will walk you through installing DeepDocs, setting up continuous documentation, and triggering your first update.
+This guide will walk you through installing DeepDocs, setting up continuous documentation, and triggering your first scan.

 1️⃣ Install DeepDocs

-• Your repo with source code and docs
+• Your GitHub repo with source code and docs

-To add more repos later, go to your GitHub Installation Settings, click Configure next to DeepDocsAI, select the repos, and hit Save.
+ℹ️ To install DeepDocs on more repos later, go to your GitHub Installation Settings, click Configure next to DeepDocsAI, select the repos, and hit Save.

 2️⃣ Configure DeepDocs